Trung1616/marketing-analytics-dashboard/README.md

 The system combines data modeling, transformation, and visualization into a unified workflow, enabling both descriptive analytics and basic automated insights.

 ---
+---
+## Dataset Description

+This project uses a simulated digital marketing dataset that combines campaign performance, website analytics, and customer transaction data.

+The dataset includes key metrics such as impressions, clicks, conversions, revenue, cost, CPC, CPA, and ROAS, along with user behavior and customer attributes (e.g., age group, gender, country).

+It is structured to support multi-channel analysis and enable connections between campaigns, users, and orders.

+This dataset was designed to mimic real-world marketing behavior for analytical purposes.

+Note: The dataset is not real production data.
+I enriched and expanded the dataset myself using SQL-based data generation techniques to simulate more realistic scenarios, including repeat purchases and varied performance patterns across channels.
+---

 ## Live Resources